 Before we dive into these budget tracker templates, here are a few pieces of advice to keep in mind while using them:

 - Don’t be too strict.
 When you start using a budget, you should think of it as a guide to begin seeing how your finances take shape.
 You need to remember to be flexible.
 You’re going off of estimates when you get started, so set reasonable limits and adjust as needed.
 Remember, this tool is a framework meant to guide you.

 - Find a system that works for you.
 We hope the templates we’ve provided below are helpful!
-You’re welcome to convert them to a spreadsheet like Google Sheet or handwrite your budget out in a notebook, whatever works for you.
+You’re welcome to convert them to a spreadsheet like Google Sheets or hand write your budget out in a notebook.
+Whatever works for you.

 |Financial aid (after tuition/fees)||$200|

 |Groceries (in addition to meal plan)||$50|